klardotsh/gale/WORDS.md

 ## Trusting Words

-These words sit at the absolute lowest level of the gluumy Kernel, implementing memory management in "unsafe" ways.
+These words sit at the absolute lowest level of the Gale Nucleus, implementing memory management in "unsafe" ways.
 Unsafe is a rather strong word with rather strong connotations: well-tested code that accesses raw memory is not inherently "unsafe", it simply must be heavily tested, and trusted.
 Thus, they are called "Trusting Words".
 Their risky nature is emphasized stylistically by way of their being `!UPPERCASED`, and prefixed with an exclamation point.
-They look a bit more FORTH-y than most of gluumy's vocabulary.
+They look a bit more FORTH-y than most of Gale's vocabulary.

 ## Generic Stack Manipulation